dlang/DIPs/DIPs/DIP1xxx.md

 if (is(typeof(startsWith!pred(haystack, needles[0]))), "predicate `" ~ pred.stringof "` must be valid for `startsWith!pred(haystack, needle)` for each needle in `needles`")
 if (Rs.length == 1 || is(typeof(countUntil!pred(haystack, needles[1 .. $]))),"multiple needles requires all constraints for all needles to be satisfied")
 ```
-and would print on error using `countUntil("foo", notARange)` (with the current implementation of this DIP)
+and would print on error using `countUntil("foo", notARangeOrChar)` (with the current implementation of this DIP)
 ```
 example.d(42): Error: template `std.algorithm.searching.countUntil` cannot deduce function from argument types !()(string,NotARange), candidates are:
 /path/to/std/algorithm/searching.d(747): std.algorithm.searching.countUntil(alias pred = "a == b", R, Rs...)(R haystack, Rs needles)